 Now considered a National Historic Landmark, this factory produced iron for almost 90 years.
 Stop by the educational Visitor’s Center to learn about the history of the building, and take a self-guided walking tour around the old, giant furnaces.
-Public-guided tours are free and held most Saturdays at 1 p.m.
-Call 205-254-2254 to make sure a tour is available.
+Public-guided tours are held by appointment only and cost $10.
+Self-guided tours are free.

 Commissioned for the 1904 St. Louis World’s Fair to commemorate Alabama’s iron and steel industry, the Roman God of forge now stands tall over the city of Birmingham.
 The park and museum offer awesome views of downtown, and would be a great place to let the kids run around and have a picnic.

-A great area to walk around and visit local shops and restaurants including Steel City Pops for a delicious, homemade popsicle.
-Stop by Homewood Toy and Hobby Shop for some vintage toy finds and eat at Salem’s Diner, home to tons of Alabama and Auburn football memorabilia and tasty breakfast and lunch fare.
+A great area to walk around and visit local shops and restaurants, including Homewood Toy and Hobby Shop for some vintage toy finds, and eat at Salem’s Diner, home to tons of Alabama and Auburn football memorabilia and tasty breakfast and lunch fare.

 If you are walking around downtown, McWane is a great place to stop with the kids.
 Visit the Itty Bitty Magic City play area for kindergarten and younger, The Shark and Ray Touch Tank, The Bubble Room, ScienceQuest area and more.
 The Giant Theatre’s screens are dome-shaped for an enhanced experience.